Here are some characteristics of great sales pitches.

 Focuses on Prospect Pain

 Design your pitch so that you outline the problems that you help clients to resolve, minimize, and avoid.
-This will not only help you to grab a prospect’s attention, it will communicate how you can help.
+This will not only help you to grab a prospect’s attention, but it will also communicate how you can help.

 Built Around Good Probing Sales Questions